-The American Academy of Pediatrics estimates that nearly half of all children with ADHD also suffer from depression, learning disabilities, or anxiety disorders.
-The treatment of these co-existing disorders often includes medications that can cause weight gain.
-For a young teen already struggling with complex social issues, this can be devastating.
+The American Academy of Pediatrics estimates that nearly half of all children with ADHD also suffer from depression, learning disabilities, or anxiety disorders — conditions that can often continue into adulthood.
+The treatment of these co-existing disorders — in both children and in adults — often includes medications that can cause weight gain.
+For a teen or young adult already struggling with complex social issues, this can be devastating.
 What can you do?

-- Be aware of what your child is eating.
-A medication may cause increased appetite in children, so it's up to you to have nutritious foods on hand to feed his cravings.
+- For parents: Be aware of what your child is eating.
+A medication may cause increased appetite, so it's up to you to have nutritious foods on hand to feed his cravings.

 - Encourage physical activity.
 Exercise releases pent-up energy, burns calories, and improves mood.
-"Be creative in choosing physical activities so your child won't get bored," adds Dr. de Lerma.
+Tips for parents: "Be creative in choosing physical activities so your child won't get bored," adds Dr. de Lerma.
 Adjust for different weather scenarios, time of day, days of the week, and solo versus group activities."